zygos/wd-material/material/3-frameworks/5-deployment/projects/v2b/1-docker-steps/1-postgres/README.md

-MUST: update to use blogging application application example
 ## Start a PostgreSQL database with Docker

 Our first example involves spinning up a new PostgreSQL database container with Docker.